-Our fall 2025 environmental conference at Wake Forest University explored the increasingly complex and urgent environmental and conservation challenges facing our world.
-Titled Sustainable, Just, and Abundantly Wild, it featured leading practitioners in panel discussions as well as a keynote from National Geographic CEO Dr. Jill Tiefenthaler.
+Sustainable, Just, and Abundantly Wild, our fall 2025 environmental conference at Wake Forest University explored the increasingly complex and urgent environmental and conservation challenges facing our world.
+A day packed with compelling discussions was capped off with a keynote from National Geographic CEO Dr. Jill Tiefenthaler.

 At the Sabin Center, we’re using the power of the University to catalyze a global community of innovators, educators, and advocates to solve the essential environmental challenges of our time.
 Programming at our environmental conference highlighted the dynamic ways this comes to life, from right here in North Carolina to the Peruvian Amazon, and addressed the human impact of these challenges locally and globally.
 This year, we featured several partnerships between Wake Forest and community stakeholders, which we called “Pro Humanitate in Action,” highlighting the ways in which faculty and administrators across the University are merging their expertise with those of the practitioners and leaders out in the community, covering topics including food security, water quality, and protected area management.
 We also welcomed practitioners at the leading edge of conservation technology to provide a glimpse into the future potential of global conservation, while also looking at how the role of human rights has evolved over the past several decades, with an eye to where it’s headed.